cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment3/Homework3.md

 #EXAMPLE WITH THE HYLES DATASET
-I will show you how to do thess analyses using the Hyles dataset but use the Syndemis dataset for the homework
+I will show you how to do these analyses using the Hyles dataset but use the Syndemis dataset for the homework

 ## 1. Infer a BI tree with Revbayes